daniel-le97/docker-bun/README.md

 ## Getting Started

+I Probably would not use this yet as there will be breaking changes, and will be removed once bun provides support for socket paths in http clients

 this project was made because no existing node docker packages work in bun

 The docker Api specification was used to generate the API